qkzk/fm/development.md

   - Don't display symlink destination in tree mode since it clutters the display
   - Use a different configurable color for broken symlink
 - [x] display selected file in first line
+- [x] FIX: sort by size use wrong value and order badly 2B > 1M
 - [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
       Scroll to second element if needed